cmhamel/automesh/book/examples/smoothing/README.md

 Figure: The `Bracket` test problem (left) original configuration, (right) subject to `[1, 2, 3, 4, 5, 10, 20, 30, 100`] iterations of Laplace smoothing.
 Animation created with [Ezgif](https://ezgif.com/).

-As an example, the nodal positions after 10 interations are as follows:
+As an example, the nodal positions after 10 iterations are as follows:

 node | `x` | `y` | `z`
 :---: | :--- | :--- | :---